-Reduce dropoffs and make home-shopping easy
+Reduce dropoffs

 Zillow, the leading U.S. real estate website, hosts about 2 million daily users.
+Since it launched in 2006, the home shopping experience rarely changed.

 Framing the problem to solve